PacTure: Efficient PBR Texture Generation on Packed Views with Visual Autoregressive Models: Introduction

-However, we locate two major weaknesses in existing 2D-based texturing pipelines: 1) \textbf{low effective resolution} and 2) \textbf{long inference time}.
-Early works in this regime \cite{TEXTure23, Text2Tex23} employ a sequential view sampling strategy and iteratively generate textures visible from one viewpoint at a time.
-While this approach requires no further finetuning of the pretrained generative models, it requires long inference time, and also leads to globally incoherent textures, commonly referred to as the Janus problem \cite{Meta3DTextureGen24}.
-To enhance global multi-view consistency, subsequent methods concatenate multi-view maps channel-wise and introduce cross-view attention \cite{ColControl24, GenesisTex24, MCMat24} or concatenate spatially into a grid \cite{CLAY24, Meta3DAssetGen24, FlashTex24, Pandora3D25} to facilitate communication across views.
-However, using cross-view attention significantly increases the memory and time cost, thus limiting the resolution allocated for each view.
+However, there are two major weaknesses in such 2D-based pipelines: (i) \emph{low effective resolution} and (ii) \emph{long inferencing times}.
+Early works of this kind~\cite{TEXTure23, Text2Tex23} employed a sequential view sampling strategy and iteratively generated textures visible from one viewpoint at a time.
+While this approach requires no further fine-tuning of the pretrained generative models, it has long inferencing times, and also leads to globally incoherent textures, commonly referred to as the Janus problem~\cite{Meta3DTextureGen24}.
+To enhance global multi-view consistency, subsequent methods concatenated multi-view maps channel-wise and introduced cross-view attention~\cite{ColControl24, GenesisTex24, MCMat24, 3DEnhancer25} or concatenated them spatially into a grid~\cite{CLAY24, Meta3DAssetGen24, FlashTex24, Pandora3D25} to facilitate communication between views.
+However, using cross-view attention significantly increases memory and time costs, thus limiting the resolution allocated for each view.